jasonrichdarmawan/jasonrichdarmawan/README.md

 💻 Work as C++ Developer.

-💪🏽 Work best with visualization and structured process.
+💪🏽 Work best with visualization.
 For more info about how I work https://bit.ly/WorkingWithJason